 And, here's the blank version, ready for solving.

-Finally, here's a special Adafruit themed crossword for you to print out and try, or solve online.
+Finally, here's a special Adafruit themed crossword for you to print out and try.

 Here's the solution sheet if you want to check your answers later!